ben-marshall/verilog-parser/README.md

 This will get you going.

     ```sh
-    $> source bin/project.sh
-    $> cd build
-    $> make docs
-    $> make
+    $> make setup
-    $> make test
+    $> make all
     ```

-The `project.sh` script will also call the script which downloads the tests from asic-world.com.
-The project uses CMake as it's build system, and CTest for running the various test programs.
+This will download the test suite files, setup the build directory, and compile the parser, library and test app.

 ## Testing